 As visitors enter the first room, they can watch a 20 minute History Channel video about Carson.
 The museum store offers many books about Carson and the West, as well as a wide variety of other objects and gifts.

-The property is owned by the Masonic lodge in Taos, Bent Lodge, AF&AM, and the museum, which receives over 20,000 visitors a year from all over the world, is operated by Kit Carson Home and Museum, a 501(c)(3) nonprofit organization.
+The property is owned by the Masonic lodge in Taos, Bent Lodge, AF&AM, and the museum, which receives over 20,000 visitors a year from all over the world.
 It was designated a National Historic Landmark in 1963 by the National Park Service.

 |Hours||Open Daily 10am – 5pm, Closed on Thanksgiving & Christmas|